Kitchenful combines meal planning with a grocery concierge service – TechCrunch

 This isn’t Schiller’s first experience in food delivery.
 He previously spent four years as Vice President of Product at HelloFresh, a popular meal-kit company.

 Kitchenful is just getting started.
-It has raised $1 million from Y Combinator, N26 co-founder and CEO Valentin Stalf, Souq co-founder Samih Toukan, HighSnobiety’s David Fischer, DurstExpress MD Maik Ludewig, and Mendeley co-founder and CEO Victor Henning.
+It has raised $1 million from Y Combinator, N26 co-founder and CEO Valentin Stalf, Souq co-founder Samih Toukan, HighSnobiety’s David Fischer, DurstExpress MD Maik Ludewig, and Mendeley co-founder Victor Henning.

 The company has already established partnerships with REWE in Germany, Walmart and Kroger in the U.S. By partnering with supermarkets, Kitchenful can offer a great variety of products at supermarket prices.